The Supreme Court’s Current Crisis Recalls the Scandal That Engulfed Gorsuch’s Own Mother

 The chief justice has previously written that a code of conduct for the Supreme Court is not needed because members of the court “are jurists of exceptional integrity and experience.”
 Regrettably, black robes in a high court do not transform those wearing them into angels.
 To the contrary, with the latest disclosures, Roberts’ institutionally self-serving view is now rather completely defrocked.

-He should learn the lesson of Buford, that congressional oversight can increase his branch’s legitimacy and credibility—rather than threaten it.
+He should learn the lesson of Burford, that congressional oversight can increase his branch’s legitimacy and credibility—rather than threaten it.
 The bigger threat comes from the status quo.
-A rule of law society cannot tolerate members of its foremost legal institution conducting themselves as if they are above the law.
+A rule-of-law society cannot tolerate members of its foremost legal institution conducting themselves as if they are above the law.

+Correction, April 27, 2023: This article originally misspelled Anne Gorsuch Burford’s last name.